-The British Virgin Islands prides itself as being a reputable jurisdiction of choice, with a solid regulatory framework and the BVI FSC is committed to working and partnering with all stakeholders within the financial services industry to position and continuously re-position the BVI as such.
+The Cayman Islands prides itself as being a reputable jurisdiction of choice, with a solid regulatory framework and CIMA is committed to working and partnering with all stakeholders within the financial services industry to ensure that Cayman remains so.

-Harneys is confident that given the BVI's reputation for continuous improvements, meeting and often times exceeding international regulation, as well as maintaining its reputation as a leading alternative investment funds jurisdiction offering excellent service, the BVI FSC is doing all that they can to ensure the BVI is exceptionally positioned to navigate the AIFMD.
+Harneys is confident that given reputation of the Cayman Islands for continuous improvements, meeting and often times exceeding international regulation, as well as maintaining its reputation as a leading alternative investment funds jurisdiction offering excellent service, CIMA is doing all that they can to ensure Cayman is exceptionally positioned to navigate the AIFMD.
 If there are any questions or further clarity is needed please contact your usual Harneys representative.

-For more information please contact Philip Graham at philip.graham@harneys.com.
+For more information please contact Colin Berryman at colin.berryman@harneys.com or Andrew Morehouse at andrew. morehouse@harneys.com.